On This Page:

 Non-residents also pay a tax on Personal Assets, Real Estate Tax and other charges.

-Capital Gains: Capital gains earned by nonresident individuals are not considered as income, and are not taxed at the standard income tax rate.
-However, capital gains earned by companies are subject to corporate income tax at the rate of 35%.
+However, capital gains earned by companies are subject to corporate income tax at the rate of 30%.

 Inheritance: There are no inheritance or gift taxes in Argentina. except for an inheritance tax levied on properties located in the province of Buenos Aires.